Talk to my Chatbot who takes job interviews

 I also wanted to feed him thousands of messages I gathered from my Whatsapp conversations.
 Hoping that it would learn from them and speak more like me.
 This failed because the bot only tries to match user requests with prepared answers.
 It does not learn just from talking to you, the conversations need to be directed to a purpose (in this case job interview questions).

 It was pretty cool to create a chatbot.
-But it’s limitations are clear.
-A chatbot is pretty stupid.
-Unless I spend months on it, it’s unlikely that I would trust it during a job interview.
+But its limitations are clear.
 I haven’t tried out all the features of DialogFlow, but I would say it’s not allowing automation that much.
-It’s a quick awesome tool if you need a FAQ chatbot, I don’t think it’s ideal to create MVPs.
+It’s a quick awesome tool if you need a FAQ chatbot.
+Nevertheless, if the user stays on topic, the bot manages to keep up to 7-8 interaction conversations, which is not bad!

-Finally, this little project gave me some cool ideas that I might investigate in the future.
-Imagine a chatbot that helps you practice for your interviews?
+Finally, this project gave me some cool ideas that I might investigate in the future.
+Imagine a chatbot that helps you practise for your interviews?

 A chatbot that could read your replies and give you feedback!
 I started already here, but it’s far from finished!
 I think the hardest part will be to parse the answers from the users and give constructive feedback!